popphp/pop-debug/README.md

 ### Request

 The request handler works with a `Pop\Http\Server\Request` object from the `pop-http` component and tracks all of the inbound request data.
+The following example would be a block of code that would run in a script that receives an inbound HTTP request:

 ```php
 use Pop\Debug\Debugger;